Global Health Program

 Academic Model Providing Access to Healthcare (AMPATH)

-The Academic Model Providing Access to Healthcare (AMPATH) is an academic global health partnership model that leverages the inherent power of academic medical centers to be responsive to population health needs.
+The Academic Model Providing Access to Healthcare (AMPATH) is a global health partnership model that leverages the inherent power of academic medical centers to be responsive to population health needs.
 The Global Health Program currently collaborates with Moi University in Kenya and is currently working on creating partnerships in Mexico.